manos/k8s-autoapply-operator/README.md

 ## What it does

 Kubernetes doesn't restart pods when a mounted ConfigMap changes.
-This operator watches for ConfigMap updates and automatically deletes (restarts) pods that reference them.
+This operator watches for ConfigMap updates and automatically restarts pods that reference them.

+**Safe rolling restarts:**
+- Restarts 50% of affected pods first
+- Waits 5 seconds, then checks if replacement pods are healthy
+- Only restarts the remaining 50% if the first batch is healthy
+- Respects PodDisruptionBudgets - won't delete pods that would violate a PDB

-It detects ConfigMap usage via:
+**Detects ConfigMap usage via:**
 - Volume mounts (`volumes[].configMap`)
 - Projected volumes
 - `envFrom` ConfigMap references